uebelack/python-maxcube-api/README.rst

         print(device.name)
         print(device.actual_temperature)

-This api was build for the integration of the Max! thermostats into `Home Assistent <https://home-assistant.io>`__.
+This api was build for the integration of the Max! thermostats into `Home Assistant <https://home-assistant.io>`__ and does only cover the functions needed for the integration.

 Thanks to: